 One of the more annoying things about traveling is the dirty clothes you need to carry home in your suitcase.
 If you’re traveling on a long trip this problem can be even more, how should I say, smelly?
 Our friends at Alio have you covered.
 Try throwing this little cotton pouch into your suitcase and it will eliminate odors.
 You can use it anywhere.
-Gym bags, drawers, shoes, whereever you need a little fresh air.
+Gym bags, drawers, shoes, wherever you need a little fresh air.

 They have a variety of scents to choose from but the soft blanket fragrance will make you want to snuggle up with it.
 We also tried their odor neutralizing oil-free reed diffuser in the bathroom where we keep the litter box.
-Pet friendly, eco-friendly, and with a light fragrance that’s not cloying, Alio is made in the USA and is oil and mess-free.
+Pet-friendly, eco-friendly, and with a light fragrance that’s not cloying, Alio is made in the USA and is oil and mess-free.
 Even if the cats knock it over it’s not a problem and so far they have steered clear.

 I’ve professed my love of these shoes before.
 Their boots are so comfortable that I have to admit that I wore them way past the fashion acceptable date this past spring.
-Thank goodness I discovered their equally as comfy Town shoe.
-These shoes are ideal for the warmer weather.
+Thank goodness I discovered they are equally as comfy Town shoe.
+These shoes are ideal for warmer weather.
 Their patented Lytech™ fabric stretches and molds to your foot.
 This is marvelous when your feet might swell a bit during travel or when going way over your 10,000 steps during your adventures.
 The same great twin arch support in their other shoes are in the Town shoe as well.
 Bonus prize…they also look great!

 If you see compression socks in every one of my travel accessories lists you would not be wrong.
 I just simply cannot recommend these enough.
-I don’t care what age you are these socks can literally safe your life.
+I don’t care what age you are these socks can literally save your life.
 Think I’m kidding?
 Google it.
 Long flights and sitting for any amount of time anywhere make your legs ripe for deep vein thrombosis (DVT).
-Even the CDC has a page on their website devoted to what you need to know about Blood Clots and Travel.
+Even the CDC has a page on its website devoted to what you need to know about Blood Clots and Travel.
 Now don’t get me wrong these alone won’t solve the problem completely.
 You absolutely need to get up and walk around.
 Most airlines will have a set of exercises that you can do in your seat in their in-plane magazine or in their video selection.
 Think you’ll look silly?
 Who cares.
 Remember no one is really paying attention to you because they’re all worried about their own nonsense.
 Think the socks are ugly?
 Not any more.
 There are many fashion styles and colors available.
 Go order some now!